-Hardship payment programs are a banks loss mitigation effort for credit card debts.
+Hardship payment programs are a bank’s loss mitigation effort for credit card debts.
 The larger lenders have well established and effective strategies that are often fair and measured to your ability to pay.
 The problem is… they only offer them to you when you fall behind.

+The first step is to talk to your creditors about your situation.
 You may have already tried talking to your credit card banks about lowering your payment in the past.
 The hardship you explained to the customer service rep probably did not seem to matter.
 That is primarily because the person you are speaking with is generally not empowered to make any changes to your payments, even if they wanted to, if your payments on the account are current.

-The same banks that are unwilling to work out lower and more affordable monthly payments with you when you were current are often willing to work with you if you have fallen behind.
+Your bank that was unwilling to work out lower and more affordable monthly payments with you when you were current is often willing to work with you if you have fallen behind.

 You do not need to send a hardship letter.

-Drafting and sending a hardship letter to your credit card bank is totally unnecessary.
+Drafting and sending a hardship letter to your credit card bank is typically unnecessary.
 Hardship letters are something more consistent with what you would include when you are looking at a home mortgage modification, a short sale, or qualifying for some type of benefit or adjustment on your home loan.
 Qualifying for a hardship program with credit card debt is literally just a matter of a phone call, and qualifying in your credit card banks system for the payment reduction.

 Hardship repayment plans will be different from one bank to the next.
 How late your payments are, how much you owe, your household expenses, all will contribute to what type of lower payment the bank will offer you in one of their internal hardship plans.

-Bank sponsored lower monthly hardship repayment plans are accomplished by reducing your credit card interest rates.
+Bank-sponsored lower monthly hardship repayment plans are accomplished by reducing your credit card interest rates.

 Some hardship payment options have a temporary timeline.
-The temporary plans can last as little as 3 months and go as long as 12 months.
+The temporary plans will often last as little as 3 months and go as long as 12 months.
 Your payment is reduced because the creditor is willing to lower your interest rate for several months while on the the temporary hardship plan.
-Interest rates may be as low as zero percent on up to around nine percent.
-The creditors will often waive or eliminate any fees and penalties that were charged to your account when you are repaying through one of their hardship plans, but only after you make several payments on time.
+Interest rates may be as low as zero percent and typically will not exceed ten percent.

 Some, but not all banks, will allow the account to stay open when you are on a temporary hardship repayment plan.
 This would mean you could resume using the card when the temporary plan is over and you successfully made all of the payments.

 These “life of the balance” repayment programs closely resemble debt management plans available through a nonprofit counseling agency.
-One of the differences between using a credit counseling service, and setting up the hardship plans yourself will be:
+Some of the differences between using a credit counseling service, and setting up the hardship plans yourself will be:

-Depending on how many months you have missed payments your creditor may agree to “re-age” the account after 3 or more timely payments on the plan.
+Depending on how many months you have missed payments, your creditor may agree to “re-age” the account after 3 or more timely payments on the plan.
 This means they will bring your account current in their reporting to the credit bureaus.
-This takes the sting off of the 30, 60, 90 and longer late pays, that may already be on your credit report, and prevents them from affecting you in perpetuity.
+This takes the sting off of the 30, 60, 90 and longer late pays, that may already be on your credit report, and prevents them from affecting your credit in perpetuity.
 There are limitations to the re-aging benefit.
 Once your account is 3 months late, some banks don’t re-age.